mikeasilva/handbook-diff/markdown/25-temple-and-family-history-work.md

 * Going to the house of the Lord regularly, where possible, to worship God and perform ordinances for our ancestors (see [Luke 24:52–53](/study/scriptures/nt/luke/24?lang=eng&id=p52-p53#p52); [Doctrine and Covenants 109:13–14](/study/scriptures/dc-testament/dc/109?lang=eng&id=p13-p14#p13)).

 This chapter guides Church leaders and members on how to unite families for eternity through temple and family history work.
-More information is available at “[Temples](/study/manual/gospel-topics/temples?lang=eng),” “[Proxy Baptism](/study/manual/gospel-topics/proxy-baptism?lang=eng),” and “[Family History](/study/manual/gospel-topics/family-history?lang=eng)” (Topics and Questions, Gospel Library).
+More information is available at “[Temples](/study/manual/gospel-topics/temples?lang=eng),” “[Baptisms for the Dead](/study/manual/gospel-topics/baptisms-for-the-dead?lang=eng),” and “[Family History](/study/manual/gospel-topics/family-history?lang=eng)” (Topics and Questions, Gospel Library).

 25.1